-Alongside all the efforts platforms like Facebook puts into protecting our private info and data, can you deny that a bug liability relies on us?
-The role users play in enhancing their privacy is as big as the platform’s.
+Alongside all the efforts platforms like Facebook put into protecting our private info and data, can you deny that a bug liability relies on us?
+The role users play in enhancing their privacy is as big as the platforms.
 Firstly, you have to know your IT

 .
 Begin with your digital or online profile, it is a complicated thing to analyze.
-Use the technologies that are now at the tips of our fingers to work on learning how to secure your info and protect it.
-Here are some tips to help you improve your internet privacy and secure your personal data:
+Use the technologies that are now at the tips of your fingers to work on learning how to secure your info and protect it.
+Here are some tips to help you improve your Internet privacy and secure your data:

-o Do not store your info on public networks or storage.
-Not only you should never overshare on social media, but also do not overshare by using online services to store your private personal data.
-Google Docs for example is not secure enough for you to store a list of your passwords in there.
-Dropbox is definitely not the most ideal place to save a copy of your credit card in or your passport, for example.
+o, Do not store your info on public networks or storage.
+Not only you should never overshare on social media, but also not overshare by using online services to store your private personal data.
+Google Docs for example is not secure enough for you to store a list of your passwords there.
+Dropbox is not the most ideal place to save a copy of your credit card in or your passport, for example.

-o It goes without saying that you should keep your email and password very private.
+o It goes without saying that you should keep your email and password very private even in Facebook.
 It is useful to not use the same password with everything, use versions of it instead.

-o For your personal messages to stay secure and private, it is much better to use end-to-end encrypted apps.
+o For your messages to stay secure and private, it is much better to use end-to-end encrypted apps like Facebook .
 Many users of apps like Messenger or Telegram do not know that your texts and messages are immediately decrypted the second it is sent to another side, it is stored in the servers.

 How many of us had even thought about how our private info is displayed to huge corporations?
 A lot of us go with our lives complaining and not doing what we are supposed to do to protect ourselves from being exposed to targeted ads and evil marketing plans.

 Maybe it is not that dramatic, but better safe than sorry.
-PETs are going to be the new future of privacy enhancing policies as it is a great big step towards advancing protection method while keep the speedy pace of the advancement of technology.
+PETs in Facebook are going to be the new future of privacy-enhancing policies as it is a great big step towards advancing protection methods while keeping the speedy pace of the advancement of technology.
 Starting from 2022, welcome to a new updated Facebook.